smartfog/fogflow/doc/en/source/system_monitoring.rst

 Grafana-based monitoring
 ===========================================================

-Grafana based system metrics can be seen from Home Dashboard page of Grafana under "Starred dashboards".
+Grafana based system metrics can be seen from Home Dashboard page of Grafana.
+In the sidebar, take the cursor over Dashboards (squares) icon, and then click Manage.
+The dashboard appears in a Services folder.

 Here are some basic Grafana visualization dashboard to monitor metrics of FogFlow cloud as well as edge nodes.

 - **Below diagram illustrate steps to setup dashboard for containers list with maximum memory usage**.